 Final ThoughtsFinal Thoughts

-While stressful, selling a home with a lien on it can be done.
-Every homeowner who knows they have one on their property should be transparent with their listing agent from the start.
+While stressful, you selling a home with a lien is possible.
+Every homeowner who knows they have one on their property should be transparent with their listing agent.
 It will almost certainly come up in the title search, so you can work out a plan of action before it becomes a problem by being upfront about it.